upsonp/CDUI/README.md

 1. Change Directory into the new cloned directory: ```cd CDUI```
 1. Create a new Virtual Enviornment: ```python -m venv env```
 1. Activate the new Virtual Enviornment: ```env\Scripts\activate```
-1. Update libraries based on the projects requierments: ```python -m pip install -r requierments.txt```
+1. Update libraries based on the projects requierments: ```python -m pip install -r requirements.txt```

 You can test if the install worked correctly by starting the application with ```python manage.py cdui``` if the install worked the application will open, but it's not ready yet to connect to a database.
 Close the application and setup the enviornment.